cannonkeys/ck-docs/docs/flashing.md

  1. Congrats!
 You should see `File downloaded successfully` and you have flashed new firmware onto your keyboard!

     !!!
 Note
-        On some systems after the flashing finishes, you'll see `Error sending completion packet`.
-This can be safely ignored, as long as the flashing reached 100%!
+        On some systems after the flashing finishes, you'll see `Error sending completion packet`, as well as 97% completion.
+This can be safely ignored!